maxzheng/bigquery-data-tools/README.md

 ## License

-This is licensed under [MIT License](LICENSE), so you are free to do anything that you want with the code. :D
+This is licensed under [MIT License](LICENSE), so you are free to do anything that you want with the code. :smile: